Audition Requirements

 Bachelor of Music in Composition STRINGS

-Bachelor of Music in Orchestral Instrument Performance STRINGS
+Bachelor of Music in Performance (Strings)

 ORCHESTRAL INSTRUMENT Major or Principal in Woodwinds, Brass, and Percussion: (Flute, Oboe, Clarinet, Bassoon, Saxophone, Horn, Trumpet, Trombone, Euphonium, Tuba, Percussion)